evgeniimatveev/ML-Classics-in-Python/README.md

 </p>

 ---

+# 📊 ML Classics in Python (Google Colab)
+**Collection of classic machine learning algorithms implemented in Python using Google Colab**

 ## 📌 Description
 This repository provides implementations of **classic machine learning algorithms** in **Python**, structured into five parts.
 It is designed as a comprehensive resource for data preprocessing, regression, classification, clustering, and association rule learning using **Google Colab**.